JohannesHaubner/ShapeOpt/README.md

 >J. Haubner, M. Ulbrich: Advanced Numerical Methods for Shape Optimal Design of Fluid-Structure Interaction Problems.

-and the PhD thesis
+based on the implementation for the PhD thesis

 >J. Haubner: Shape Optimization for Fluid-Structure Interaction, Doctoral Dissertation, Technische Universität München, 2020

 ## Usage/Examples

-Requires a recent master version of dolfin with MeshView support.
-It might require the changes propsed in https://bitbucket.org/fenics-project/dolfin/issues/1123/assemble-on-mixed-meshview-forms-returns.

 The Dockerfile (preliminary version) can be used by running:
 ```